-The most common cause of acute paralysis in the United States is chicken contamination according to NutritionFacts.org.
+The most common cause of acute paralysis in the United States is chicken contamination, according to NutritionFacts.org.

 Toadstools and Mushrooms

 Muscarine poisoning is caused by the ingestion of dozens of species of mushrooms and toadstools.
-In severe cases, these poisons can induce the start of complete or partial paralyzation by attacking one’s central nervous system.
+In severe cases, these poisons can induce the start of complete or partial paralysis by attacking one’s central nervous system.

 Certain species of fish are poisonous by nature, like puffer fish.
-Some of the species of edible fish found in the Pacific and Caribbean Oceans also have ciguatera poison – similar to that of a puffer fish – produced by dinoflagellate, which is a tiny sea parasite.
+Some species of edible fish found in the Pacific and Caribbean Oceans also have ciguatera poison – similar to that of a puffer fish – produced by dinoflagellate, which is a tiny sea parasite.
 This poison can cause paralysis since it attacks the nervous system of the person who eats it.